kamalgirdher/restassured_testNG/readme.md

-To learn automation, Subscribe on Youtube. https://www.youtube.com/c/xtremeExcel
+To learn automation, Subscribe on Youtube.  :red_circle: https://www.youtube.com/c/xtremeExcel

-or join our Telegram group.
+or join our Telegram group.  :large_blue_circle: https://t.me/letsautomate
-https://t.me/letsautomate

 ## What is RestAssured